Midnight sun offers

 Experiencing the northern lights is an experience for life.
 Download this screensaver to get the mystical Aurora Borealis directly to your computer.

-There is much for visitors to do under the northern lights in Northern Norway.
+There is much for visitors to do under the northern lights in Northern Norway and Svalbard.
 Here are a few suggestions for activities and excursions.

 Nature rules the north of Norway, and over thousands of years, people have found ways to adapt to the Arctic climate.